Frog-Frog/OTSortButton/README.md

 @IBOutlet var sortButtonCollection: [OTSortButton]!
 ```

-3.Set sort key
-If you want to set the key on the button, please set it as the sort key
+3.If you want to set the key on the button, please set it as the sort key

 ```swift